-A study of the great political ideas from antiquity to modern times including such thinkers as Plato, Jesus, Aquinas, Machiavelli, Hobbes and Locke.
-Examines the philosophical and political bases espoused by each ideologue as they relate to justice, class struggle, natural rights, ownership, purpose of politics, and ideal forms of government.
+A study of the great political ideas from antiquity to modern times including such theorists as Plato, Aquinas, Machiavelli, Hobbes, Locke, Marx, Mills, and Rawls.
+Examines the philosophical and political bases espoused by each writer as they relate to justice, class struggle, natural rights, ownership, purpose of politics, and ideal forms of government.
 May be applied to the history major.
 Fall